Nokia N80: Bluetooth

 Nokia originally announced the N80 as supporting Bluetooth 2.0, however it was released with Bluetooth 1.2.
 Therefore, the N80 does not currently support stereo playback over Bluetooth.

 Specification sheet

 Internet Edition

 The Nokia N80 Internet Edition was a second version of this handset with the same hardware as the normal N80.
-It has been released in Q4 of 2006 and is available in Patina Bronze or Pearl Black, and has the following additional software included.
 As of January 2007, the Pearl Black model was available for sale in the US for $499.